 The television version of Cadfael is an appalling example of Adaptation Decay completely altering characterizations and the entire force of the plots.
 And then there's the casting...

 New York Undercover was a highly popular cop show on Fox.
 It had the same theme as Law & Order and other themed dramas.
-However, what made the show stick out, was that the two main cops were of different ethnic backgrounds - one African American, the other Latino.
-Enter season three, where the show introduced an Irish cop to join the other two.
-This alone wasn't the problem.
-But, by the following seasons, the Irish cop became the main character, and the two original cops were pushed to the background.
-As a result, many fans abandoned the show and it was cancelled soon afterwards.
-At the end of the show's third season they killed off both the Irish guy and the Latino guy.
-They then retooled it for the fourth season into a show where the black guy and the Latina they'd introduced in the second season were part of some sort of elite squad.
+However, what made the show stick out was that the two main cops were of different ethnic backgrounds — one African-American, the other Latino.
+Enter Season 3, where the show introduced an Irish cop to join the other two.
+This alone wasn't the problem, but as time went on the Irish cop became the main character and the two original cops were pushed to the background.
+As a result, many fans abandoned ship and at the end of Season 3, the show killed off the Irish guy and the Latino guy.
+They then retooled it for Season 4 into a show where the African-American and the Latina they'd introduced in Season 2 were part of some sort of elite squad.
 The only thing that remained the same was the fill music in transitions, which now seemed way out of place.
 It didn't last till midseason.

 X-Play: Name a change, fans protested it loudly.
 The move to Los Angeles, the set changes, the move away from the comedy sketches, the de-emphasis on the reviews and increased focus on news segments, the loss of the nameless announcer, the addition of Blair Herter and (most recently) Adam Sessler leaving.
-And those same complainers will be out in force to lament the loss of the show, come January 2013 when the show leaves the airwaves.
+And those same complainers were out in force to lament the loss of the show when it was canned in January 2013.

 The BBC News channel came in for a bit of this since moving from Television Centre to Broadcasting House in March 2013.
 Some viewers didn't like the new open-plan newsroom because all the activity in the background was distracting.

 Red Dwarf Series VII.
 At the time it came out in 1997, the show had been on hiatus for four years.
 Co-creator Rob Grant had left the show, but generally speaking fans were expecting something in the style of Series VI.
 But then Chris Barrie only committed to appearing in half the episodes.
-And Kochanski was introduced as a new main cast member and adding a lady chaged the dynamic a lot.
+And Kochanski was introduced as a new main cast member and adding a lady changed the dynamic a lot.
 And new writers were hired to co-write the scripts.
 And the old visual-effects model shots were replaced with CGI.
 And the show shifted away from its sitcom roots to a comedy-drama.
-Cue backlash.note It's worth noting that some of the decisions that caught the most flack were things the show's creators were basically forced into.
-The CGI, for instance, was a last-minute replacement after scheduling errors in the model shoot.
+Cue backlash. note (It's worth noting that some of the decisions that caught the most flack were things the show's creators were basically forced into.
+The CGI, for instance, was a last-minute replacement after scheduling errors in the model shoot.)